Instant Pot Cabbage Roll Soup

 - Lock the lid into place and press the MANUAL button.
 Adjust the time to 15 minutes at HIGH pressure.

-Tip: When making any recipe in the Instant Pot, make sure the plastic ring is set snuggly into the lid before you lock it into place.
-This will ensure the pressure cooker has a good seal while your meal is cooking!
+Tip: When making any recipe in the Instant Pot, make sure the plastic ring is set snugly into the lid before you lock it into place.
+This ensures the pressure cooker has a good seal while your meal cooks!

 If you happen to have any leftovers, store them in the fridge for up to 5 days.
 Cabbage roll soup can be reheated on the stovetop in a saucepan.